Ciubix8513/Fractals/README.md

  - Tricorn (conj(z)^2 + c)
  - Feather ((z^3 / 1 + z * z) + c)
  - Eye ((z/c)^2 - c)

-Some future features:
- - More fractals
- - Some settings for the way fractals are rendered